raspishake/rsudp/docs/running.rst

 This start method is covered in our |start_run_tutorial|.

 1. First, to activate the conda environment, type :bash:`conda activate rsudp`.
+If you can't do this, and you're on Unix, you may need to :ref:`source`.

 2. Next, configure a datacast stream (formerly known as a UDP stream) to forward data to an open port on the computer where this program is running.
 By default this port is :code:`8888`.

 3. The UNIX installer will create a settings file in :bash:`$HOME/.config/rsudp/rsudp_settings.json`.
 Change the settings in this file to control how the client operates.

 .. note::